COPRS/rs-issues/README.md

 We use [ZenHub](https://www.zenhub.com/) to manage the issues.
 It eases the process of handling, categorizing and following the issue.
 However ZenHub is only available for the contributors and end users shall use [GitHub issues](https://github.com/COPRS/rs-issues) directly.

-## Template
+## Creating a new bug
-When creating a bug, choose the template named ":lady_beetle: Bug User".
+When creating a bug, choose the template named ":lady_beetle: Bug User", unless you are from the development, ops and ivv team.
+If you don't know which template to choose, you are probably an end user, so it's safe to use the ":lady_beetle: Bug User" template.
 It comes with predefined labels and assignees, please **don't change** them.
 The end user shall only edit the content like *Environement*, *Steps To Reproduce* and attach evidences (logs and data set).

 ## Labels
 As this repository is the only source repository for every Zenhub workspaces, labels shall be used in order to classify tickets in the appropriate workspaces.
 The rule is the following: one label is linked to one workspace.